-- Standard measures of the statistical distribution of results, whether distributions among agents of their state variables or distributions over time of system-level results, including: - The mean and median, - The standard deviation or variance, - The minimum and maximum, - And whether they fit theoretical shapes (normal, exponential, power law, etc.) and, if so, the distribution coefficients. - Characteristics of time series such as positive or negative trends, autocorrelation, or the time until the system reaches some state such as having no more agents or becoming static, e.g., until movement stops in the segregation model. - Measures of spatial distributions and patterns such as spatial autocorrelation, fractal dimensions, and point pattern metrics.
+- The patterns defined in the ODD element Purpose and patterns which are by definition key currencies for use in model analyses.
+However, they are often not sufficient to fully understand the model. - Standard measures of the statistical distribution of results, whether distributions among agents of their state variables or distributions over time of system-level results, including: - The mean and median, - The standard deviation or variance, - The minimum and maximum, - And whether they fit theoretical shapes (normal, exponential, power law, etc.) and, if so, the distribution coefficients.